jmcgallia/jmcgallia/README.md

 [8-Week SQL Challenge](https://github.com/jmcgallia/8-week-sql-challenge/tree/main)
 ## Web Development
-I like web development because it lets me apply my computer science / programming skills with a creative twist.
-I'm not currently looking for a career in Web-Dev.
-I'm working up to the point where I feel confident enough to do a few personal projects that I have in mind.

 You can see my web-dev projects [here](https://github.com/jmcgallia/webdev_portfolio).

 ## Random Programming Projects
 Priority Queue Implementation (Python)